Honors & Awards

 When Nebraska Head Coach Dan Kendig was hired in 1993, his goals were to return the Nebraska gymnastics program to national prominence and to have Nebraska in a position to win a national title, while also maintaining the highest standards of academic excellence for Husker student-athletes.

-Kendig has not only accomplished those goals, but made them a standard for excellence in his 24-year tenure, as Nebraska is considered among the nation's elite in both the gym and the classroom.
+Kendig, who announced his retirement on Oct.
+16, 2018, not only accomplished those goals, but made them a standard for excellence in his 25-year tenure.
+Under Kendig, Nebraska wass considered among the nation's elite in both the gym and the classroom.

-In the 24 seasons of the existence of the NCAA Super Six Finals, Nebraska is one of only seven programs, along with Alabama, Florida, Georgia, Michigan, UCLA and Utah to qualify for 10 or more team finals, and the Huskers have earned NCAA Championship berths in 15 of the past 18 years.
-Under Kendig, 42 NU gymnasts have combined to earn 146 All-America honors since 1995, more than 15 times NU's previous total during the program's first 18 seasons.
+In the 25 seasons of the existence of the NCAA Super Six Finals, Nebraska was one of only seven programs, along with Alabama, Florida, Georgia, Michigan, UCLA and Utah to qualify for 10 or more team finals, and the Huskers earned NCAA Championship berths in 16 of his final 19 years.
+Under Kendig, 45 NU gymnasts combined to earn 154 All-America honors, more than 15 times NU's previous total during the program's first 18 seasons.

-At the conference level, the results are equally as impressive.
-Nebraska has won 15 conference titles during Kendig's tenure, including an unprecedented six straight Big Eight/Big 12 crowns from 1994 to 1999.
-In addition, Nebraska has had at least one individual conference champion in each of the past 20 seasons and 10 all-around champions, while seven gymnasts have been conference newcomers of the year.
+At the conference level, the results were equally as impressive.
+Nebraska won 16 conference titles during Kendig's tenure, including an unprecedented six straight Big Eight/Big 12 crowns from 1994 to 1999.
+In addition, Nebraska had at least one individual conference champion in 20 of his final 21 seasons and 10 all-around champions, while eight gymnasts were named conference newcomers of the year.

 For his accomplishments with the Husker gymnastics program, Kendig was honored by his peers as the NCAA Coach of the Year in 1999 and 2003.